yurt-page/docs/README.md

 <img alt="Yurt near Issyk-Kul lake" width="320px" data-canonical-src="https://upload.wikimedia.org/wikipedia/commons/4/4f/YurtIssykFamily.jpg" src="https://camo.githubusercontent.com/69dd1b0c82aae39cf6322bde1384952e3fc7c23bdac2e15967ea794adf7eefea/68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f636f6d6d6f6e732f342f34662f59757274497373796b46616d696c792e6a7067"/>

 The YurtPage is a small homepage that all people can deploy on their own devices like router, Raspberry Pi, PC or even TV.
+Mainly routers because almost everybody have them and they consume small electricity and are always on.
 So you don't need to pay for hosting.

 The main goal is to make a self hosted website as cheap as possible and typical usage is to have a closed family storage of photos or a small blog.

 If you have friends with a YurtPage then your data will be encrypted and stored on their devices and this gives you a backup for free.